osher/swagger-json-output/README.md

 }

 function lastMomentModifyCtx(err, ctx) {
-    //err -        if the output was a result of an error - this will be
+    //err -        if the output is a result of an error - this will be
     //             the original error that was formatted into the body
     //ctx.output - will contain the output, or the output created
     //             from a thrown/yielded error